SeungMin-Song/CENG319A2/README.md

 Unlike the step project, my demo project consists of one main activity and four demo activities, so I have a lot of code, so I will put just java code with xml link.

-### MainActivity - MainActivity.java has five buttons.
+### MainActivity.java - MainActivity.java has five buttons.
 The top four buttons are associated with each demo, and the last one is the button to exit the application.

 activity_main.xml: https://github.com/SeungMin-Song/CENG319A2/blob/master/app/src/main/res/layout/activity_main.xml